 The Importance of Green Boots

 The story of Green Boots has also had an impact on the climbing community.
 It has become a cautionary tale often discussed among climbers, and his death has been used as an example of the dangers of climbing Everest.
-The controversy surrounding the decision to leave his body on the mountain has sparked a debate within the climbing community about the ethics of leaving dead bodies on the mountain.
+The tale was reignited in 2006, when David Sharp died.

 The Ethics of Leaving Green Boots on Everest: